Showing posts with label essentials. Show all posts

 😊

 What's more, the sibling of impulse buying is buying more than what we need.
 Buy enough (sometimes called creating a capsule of clothes, shoes, jewelry, etc.), not more than enough.
-It's likely my small New York City apartment keeps me in line by giving me the disciple to not bring home beautiful things I don't really need, but only think I do when standing in front of it.
+It's likely my small New York City apartment keeps me in line by giving me the discipline to not bring home beautiful things I don't really need, but only think I do when standing in front of them.

 Falling for beautiful, impractical and yet ultimately useless things will clutter up your home before you realize it!
 Always value your space as much as anything you put into it.
 To look its best a room needs the right ratio of space to furniture.
 Every nook and corner need not be filled with stuff whether it's furniture, clothes, handbags, shoes, nick-nacks, or even jewelry.